‘TikTok Latinx Creatives’ program helps guide new era influencers

 The program is a 10-week course with several well-known artists like Eva Longoria and J Balvin serving as speakers who will provide advice and the tools needed to help these creators grow.

-“What I plan to achieve is to motive others, other people, other Hispanics to show them you know… that you can do it too,” said Cisneros.
+“What I plan to achieve is to motivate others, other people, other Hispanics to show them you know… that you can do it too,” said Cisneros.

 Luis said although he is star-struck by the opportunity, he is ready to show the world what Latinos across the world can do.